ebsaral/touch-sensei-web/README.md

 # The website of Touch Sensei mobile game.

-A simple showcase of a React web application.
+Simple showcase of a React web application.

 Some examples in this project:
 - Internationalization, localization